hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Do this exercise step by step:

-    - generate some nonlinear data, based on a simple quadratic equation with n=300
+    - Generate some nonlinear data, based on a simple quadratic equation with n=300

     - Fit a Polynomial Regression model to the data